nikkitissen/airbnb_30daysrule/README.md

 ## About

 This repository has been created in assignment of the Tilburg University course Data Preperation and Workflow Managament.
-The contributors of this repository are [Sharda Hinsenveld](https://github.com/Shardahinsenveld), [Mirandda Manschot](https://github.com/mirandamanschot), [Nikki Tissen](https://github.com/nikkitissen), [Lauren Verhoeven](https://github.com/LaurenVerhoeven), and [Lotte Verkuijlen](https://github.com/LotteVerkuijlen).
+The contributors of this repository are [Sharda Hinsenveld](https://github.com/Shardahinsenveld), [Miranda Manschot](https://github.com/mirandamanschot), [Nikki Tissen](https://github.com/nikkitissen), [Lauren Verhoeven](https://github.com/LaurenVerhoeven), and [Lotte Verkuijlen](https://github.com/LotteVerkuijlen).